Harriet Tubman: Escape from slavery

-In 1849, Tubman became ill again, which diminished her value in the eyes of the slave traders.
+In 1849, Tubman became ill again, which diminished her value to slave traders.
 Edward Brodess tried to sell her, but could not find a buyer.
-Angry at him for trying to sell her and for continuing to enslave her relatives, Tubman began to pray for her owner, asking God to make him change his ways.
+Angry at him for trying to sell her and for continuing to enslave her relatives, Tubman began to pray for God to make Brodess change his ways.
 She said later: "I prayed all night long for my master till the first of March; and all the time he was bringing people to look at me, and trying to sell me."
-When it appeared as though a sale was being concluded, "I changed my prayer", she said.
-"First of March I began to pray, 'Oh Lord, if you ain't never going to change that man's heart, kill him, Lord, and take him out of the way'."
+When it appeared as though a sale was being concluded, Tubman changed her prayer: "First of March I began to pray, 'Oh Lord, if you ain't never going to change that man's heart, kill him, Lord, and take him out of the way'."
 A week later, Brodess died, and Tubman expressed regret for her earlier sentiments.

 As in many estate settlements, Brodess's death increased the likelihood that Tubman would be sold and her family broken apart.
 His widow, Eliza, began working to sell the family's enslaved people.
-Tubman refused to wait for the Brodess family to decide her fate, despite her husband's efforts to dissuade her. "[T]here was one of two things I had a right to", she explained later, "liberty or death; if I could not have one, I would have the other".
+Tubman refused to wait for the Brodess family to decide her fate, despite her husband's efforts to dissuade her.
+She later said that "there was one of two things I had a right to, liberty or death; if I could not have one, I would have the other".